 Over 220,000 people enjoy our award winning Park and gardens every year.

-Over 185,000 participate in our arts programme annually including theatre, dance, music, workshops and cinema.
+Over 185,000 people participate in our arts programme annually which includes; theatre, dance, music, workshops and cinema.

-Over 5000 take part in our community programme, comprising groups and classes for adults, children and young people, inspiring a lifelong love or arts and culture.
-We develop artists of tomorrow by providing LAMDA classes and support participants to achieve their potential and obtain regulated and recognised qualifications which carry UCAS points.
+We develop artists of tomorrow by providing LAMDA classes and support participants to achieve their potential and obtain recognised qualifications which carry UCAS points.

 Dementia Friendly Screenings